filipecolladavid/FastAPI-ReactJS-MongoDB-JWT/README.md

 # Template: FastAPI - ReactJS - MongoDB with JWT Authentication

 Template for starting a project with FARM stack.
+Dockerized, ready for deployment

 ## Deployment